-There are two types of redirect utilized by modern websites running on different platforms, and these types are 301 (permanent redirection) and 302 (temporary redirection).
-In this post we will speak on the permanent redirection type which is 301.
-So let’s see what it is and when it is necessary to use in WordPress.
+There are several types of redirects, but two of them are most often utilized by modern websites running on different platforms, and these types are 301 (permanent redirection) and 302 (temporary redirection).
+In this post, we will speak on the permanent redirection type which is 301.
+So let’s see what it is and when it is necessary to use it in WordPress.

 A 301 redirect sends a user from one URL to another – this is its main purpose.